Crisis Group says no word from China on detained Canadian employee

-SHANGHAI (Reuters) - The International Crisis Group (ICG) said on Wednesday it had received no information from Chinese officials about the detention of its employee, former Canadian diplomat Michael Kovrig, and that it was seeking consular access to him.
+SHANGHAI (Reuters) - The International Crisis Group (ICG) on Wednesday said it had received no information from Chinese officials about the detention of its employee, former Canadian diplomat Michael Kovrig, and that it was seeking consular access to him.

-ICG, a policy forum focused on conflict resolution, said in a statement sent to Reuters Kovrig was detained by state security officials in Beijing on Monday night.
+The ICG, a think-tank focused on conflict resolution, said in a statement to Reuters Kovrig was detained by state security officials in Beijing on Monday night.

 His detention, first reported by Reuters, came after police in Canada arrested the chief financial officer of China’s Huawei Technologies Co Ltd [HWT.UL] on Dec.
-1 at the request of U.S. authorities, a move that has infuriated Beijing.
+1 at the request of U.S. authorities, which infuriated Beijing.

-Neither China’s Foreign Ministry nor Ministry of Public Security has responded to requests for comment.
-China’s Ministry of State Security has no publicly available contact details.

 The Canadian government said it saw no explicit link to the Huawei case.

-Diplomats in China said the apparent involvement of the secretive state security ministry, which engages in domestic counter-espionage work, among other things, suggests that the government could be looking at leveling spying accusations.
+Diplomats in China said the apparent involvement of the secretive state security ministry, which engages in domestic counter-espionage work, among other things, suggests the government could be looking at leveling spying accusations.

-However, ICG President and CEO Robert Malley said the group did not engage in such activity.
+However, ICG President and Chief Executive Robert Malley said the group did not engage in such activity.

 “I don’t want to speculate as to what’s behind it but I am prepared to be categorical about what’s not behind it, and what’s not behind it is any illegal activity or endangering of Chinese national security,” Malley told Reuters.

 “Everything we do is transparent, it’s on our website.
-We don’t engage in secretive work, in confidential work,” he said.
+We don’t engage in secretive work, in confidential work.”

+Chinese foreign ministry spokesman Lu Kang said he had nothing he could say on the details of the case.
+He added the ICG was not registered in China as a non-government organization (NGO) and Kovrig could have broken Chinese law.

+“If they are not registered and their workers are in China undertaking activities, then that’s already outside of, and breaking, the law, revised just last year, on the management of overseas non-governmental organizations operating in China,” Lu told reporters.

+“We need to wait for the official explanation from the Chinese side, but this detention could have a chilling effect on the foreign NGO and business communities in terms of their feeling safe while traveling in China,” he told Reuters.

+“This comes in the context in which the procedural safeguards in cases deemed to be political by the Chinese authorities are routinely ignored.”

-Guy Saint-Jacques, Canada’s former ambassador to China, was asked by the Canadian Broadcasting Corp on Tuesday whether the Kovrig detention was a coincidence after the arrest of Huawei CFO Meng Wanzhou.
+Guy Saint-Jacques, Canada’s former ambassador to China, was asked by the Canadian Broadcasting Corp on Tuesday whether the Kovrig detention was a coincidence after the arrest of Huawei executive Meng Wanzhou.

 “In China there are no coincidences ...
 If they want to send you a message, they will send you a message,” he said.